 Candidates must also submit a professional resume.

-The U.S. Bureau of Labor Statistics forecasts 37 percent growth in demand for information security analysts through 2022, far above the national average.
-CIO Journal puts the pace of demand for cyber security experts at 12 times the overall job market, making it one of the most sought-after fields in the country.
-The cyber security graduate program online at SNHU will give you a solid return on your MS degree investment by preparing you for such roles as chief security officer, information security analyst, cyber security manager or administrator, digital forensics analyst and other positions within the IT security sector.
+The U.S. Bureau of Labor Statistics forecasts 28% growth in demand for Information Security Analysts through 2026, a pace much faster than the national average.* SNHU's online master's in cyber security prepares you for such roles as chief security officer, information security analyst, cyber security manager or administrator, digital forensics analyst and other highly sought-after positions within the IT security sector.

 The 36-credit cyber security graduate program online provides an in-depth learning experience, with a core focus on network management and security, knowledge management and web fundamentals and a strong emphasis on intelligence, computer forensics and cyber operations.
 The IT management concentration courses will expose you to the best practices in information technology management.